-(i) Trading in the Company's Shares
+k) Trading in ABX Shares

-The Company's Share Trading Policy prohibits Directors from taking advantage of their position or information acquired, in the course of their duties, and the misuse of information for personal gain or to cause detriment to of the Company.
+ABX Share Trading Policy prohibits Directors from taking advantage of their position or information acquired, in the course of their duties, and the misuse of information for personal gain or to cause detriment to ABX.

-Directors, senior executives and employees are required to advise the Company Secretary of their intentions prior to undertaking any transaction in the Company's securities.
+Directors, senior executives and employees are required to advise ABX's Company Secretary of their intentions prior to undertaking any transaction in ABX securities.

-If an employee, officer or director is considered to possess material non-public information, they will be precluded from making a Security transaction until after the time of public release of that information.
+If an employee, officer or director is considered to possess material non-public information, they will be precluded from making a security transaction until after the time of public release of that information.

-A copy of the Company's Policy on Dealing with Company Securities is available on the Company's website (under "Corporate Governance").
+A copy of ABX Share Trading Policy is available on the ABX website (under "Corporate Governance").

-(j) Corporate Social Responsibility
+I) Corporate Social Responsibility

-The Company is committed to conducting our operations and activities in harmony with the environment and society, and wherever practicable to work in collaboration with communities and government institutions in decision-making and activities for effective, efficient and sustainable solutions.
+ABX is committed to conducting our operations and activities in harmony with the environment and society, and wherever practicable to work in collaboration with communities and government institutions in decision-making and activities for effective, efficient and sustainable solutions.